 Connect with local pest control professionals near you.

-Do Not Use These Methods to Kill Bed Bugs
+Do Not Use These DIY Methods to Kill Bed Bugs

-If you follow the above guidelines, clean thoroughly, wash all of your bedding and clothes, and are diligent in your application of dusts or insecticides, that should be more than enough to eliminate an infestation.
+If you follow the above guidelines, clean, thoroughly, wash all of your bedding and clothes, and are diligent in your application of dust or insecticides, that should be more than enough to defeat an infestation.
 However, you should definitely NOT use any of the following methods:

 • Flushing Bed Bugs – water does not kill bed bugs.
 You may think you have washed a bed bug away down a drain, but the bugs can hold their breath for hours and climb back out of a toilet or sink.

-• Placing Bugs Outdoors – while we appreciate your desire to live in harmony with nature, you can’t have your cake and eat it, too.
+• Placing Bugs Outdoors — while I appreciate your desire to live in harmony with nature, you can’t have your cake and eat it, too.
 In other words, bed bugs will most certainly find their way back indoors because they have spent millions of years learning how to track you down.
 Their natural environment is your bedroom.
-So, this is a case where you either live with them biting you constantly or eliminate them completely – it’s your choice!
+So, this is a case where you either live with them biting you constantly or ignore them completely — it’s your choice.

-• Wear a Hazmat Suit the Rest of Your Life – while this is technically possible if you reach this point you are essentially letting the bed bugs win.
+• Wear a Hazmat Suit for the Rest of Your Life — while this is technically possible, if you reach this point, you are essentially letting the bed bugs win.
 Take a break, then come up with a methodological and strict regimen for treating your house from top to bottom.
 Remember – they’re just insects and they are just irritating, not deadly.

 Editorial Contributors